Ward Leonard control: Basic concept

 The key feature of the Ward Leonard control system is the ability to smoothly vary the speed of a DC motor, including reversing it, by controlling the field and hence the output voltage of a DC generator, as well as the field of the motor itself.
 As the speed of a DC motor is dictated by the supplied voltage, this gives simple speed control.
 The DC generator could be driven by any means.
 This 'prime mover' could be an AC motor, or it could be an internal combustion engine (its application to vehicles was patented by H.W.
 Leonard in 1903).

 A Ward Leonard drive can be viewed as a high-power amplifier in the multi-kilowatt range, built from rotating electrical machinery.
 Where the 'prime mover' is electrical, a Ward Leonard drive unit consists of a motor and generator with shafts coupled together.
 The prime mover, which turns at a constant speed, may be AC or DC powered.
 The generator is a DC generator, with field windings and armature windings.
 The input to the amplifier is applied to the field windings, and the higher power output comes from the armature windings.

 (See Excitation (magnetic)#Amplifier principle for how a generator can act as an amplifier.)
 The amplifier output is usually connected to a second motor, which moves the load, such as an elevator.
 With this arrangement, small changes in current applied to the input, and thus the generator field, result in large changes in the output, allowing smooth speed control.

 A flywheel may be used to reduce voltage fluctuations during sudden load changes.
 The Ward Leonard system with this modification is known as Ward Leonard Ilgner Control.
+In that configuration, the synchronous motor, normally used for Ward Leonard control, is replaced by a wound-rotor induction motor.
+The combination of an induction motor, flywheel, and generator(s) is known as an Ilgner set.
+It effectively decouples intermittent short-term high loading of the generator from the AC supply.